 in Figure 11.
 The TDD Beamforming Information field of a TDD SSW frame when TDD group BF is used

 is shown in Figure 12.
+The TDD Beamforming Information field of a TDD SSW frame when TDD beam measurement is used is shown in Figure 13.